mora-ehidne/moras_camp9_notes/2 Backend/Databases/Prisma - Node.js ORM.md

 The `seed.ts` file can generate placeholder data for a database.
 Generating the data defined in `seed.ts` is executed via the command `pnpm prisma db seed`.

+# CORS - Cross Origin Resource Sharing

+CORS is a security feature that defines which connections are allowed to reach the server.

+It is considered a middleware.

+We have used the CORS Node.js package: https://www.npmjs.com/package/cors